OisinDavey/Papers/README.md

-#FundamentalPaper Source
+# FundamentalPaper Source

-##Note
+## Note

-You absolutely 'need' to have a copy of the 'node_modules' folder in this folder in order to compile it.
+You absolutely **need** to have a copy of the "node_modules" folder in this folder in order to compile it.